How to Install .NET 9 or 8 in Debian 12 & Fedora Linux

 (Optional) Remove .NET in Linux

-In case you want to remove the software packages, use command below in Debian, Ubuntu, Linux Mint (also replace 6.0 with 7.0 or 8.0 accordingly):
+In case you want to remove the software packages, use command below in Debian, Ubuntu, Linux Mint (also replace 9.0 with 8.0 accordingly):

 For Fedora/CentOS/RHEL, replace apt with dnf or yum in command.
 Or, use zypper instead for SUSE Linux.